mikebridge/mikebridge.github.io/_posts/test/2017-03-04-intellij-react-native.md

 version is good, but it lacks some essential pieces like JavaScript/TypeScript tools.

-### Install the Android SDK Tools
+### Install the Android SDK Tools and set up the Android Emulator

 Follow the [IntelliJ instructions for installing the Android SDK Tools](https://www.jetbrains.com/help/idea/2016.3/prerequisites-for-android-development.html).
 You need to install specific versions of several libraries, so it's best to check there for the most current requirements.
 It isn't clear from the instructions—the Android SDK site has changed recently, so it's out-of-synch with the IntelliJ site—but you need to download the [SDK tools](https://developer.android.com/studio/index.html), (e.g. tools_r25.X.X-windows.zip) not the full Android Studio.
-This will take several hours.
-Go watch Netflix for a while.
-When it finally installs, unzip it somewhere and run `tools/android.bat`.
-This will launch the Android SDK manager.
+When it downloads, unzip it somewhere and run `tools/android.bat`.
+The directory you create from the downloaded file (e.g. `C:\tools_r25.3.3`) will be your `ANDROID_HOME` environment variable.

-### Set up the Android Emulator
+From this directory, run `tools/android.bat` This will launch the Android SDK manager.

 Set up [the Google emulator](https://facebook.github.io/react-native/releases/0.23/docs/android-setup.html#alternative-create-a-stock-google-emulator) as per Facebook's Instructions.